lowdefy/lowdefy-docs/tutorial/tutorial-editing-page-content-2.md

               content: Hello World
 ```

 To upload this page to your app, you need to run the Lowdefy CLI.
-In a terminal, change directory to your project directory.
+In a terminal or command-line, change directory to your project directory.
 From there run:

 ```
 npx @lowdefy/cli
 ```

 The CLI will prompt you for a token.
 You can get your token by clicking on the inspector bar, and clicking the CLI token button.
 This will copy a token into your clipboard.
-Paste this token at the prompt and the CLI will upload your page.
+Paste this token at the prompt and the CLI will upload your page (You need to right-click to paste into the command-line on Windows).

 Refresh your browser, and you should see something like this: